OFA-Sys/Chinese-CLIP/README_En.md

   + `use-augment`: whether to use [AutoAugment](https://arxiv.org/abs/1805.09501) for data augmentation.
   + `valid-batch-size`: validation batch size for a worker (make sure that the number of validation samples larger than `valid-batch-size * GPUs`).
   + `valid-step-interval` and `valid-epoch-interval`: validation step / epoch frequency, if set to -1 then validation will be disabled during finetuning.
-  + `grad-checkpointing`: use [gradient checkpointing]((https://pytorch.org/docs/stable/checkpoint.html)) which does not keep the activations during forward computation, this strategy trades more computation and iteration time for less GPU memory cost.（requires Pytorch>1.8.0）
+  + `grad-checkpointing`: use [gradient checkpointing]((https://pytorch.org/docs/stable/checkpoint.html)) which does not keep the activations during forward computation, this strategy trades more computation and iteration time for less GPU memory cost.（`store_true` argument, just add `--grad-checkpointing` in the script to activate it, requires Pytorch>1.8.0）
 + Ouputs
   + `name`: specified output path.
 Hyperparameter logs, training logs, and checkpoints will be saved at `${DATAPATH}/experiments/${name}/`.
   + `save-step-frequency` and `save-epoch-frequency`: the intervals for saving checkpoints.